Antiz96/arch-update/README.md

 The .desktop file is located in `/usr/share/applications/arch-update.desktop` (or `/usr/local/share/applications/arch-update.desktop` if you installed `arch-update` [from source](#from-source)).
 Its icon will automatically change depending on the different states (checking for updates, updates available, installing updates, up to date).
-It will launch the main `update` function when clicked (see the [Documentation](#documentation) chapter).
+It will launch the relevant series of functions to perform a complete and proper update when clicked (see the [Documentation](#documentation) chapter).
 It is easy to integrate with any DE/WM, dock, status/launch bar or app menu.

 ### The systemd timer

 There is a systemd service in `/usr/lib/systemd/user/arch-update.service` (or in `/etc/systemd/user/arch-update.service` if you installed `arch-update` [from source](#from-source)) that executes the `check` function when launched (see the [Documentation](#documentation) chapter).
-To launch it automatically **at boot and then once every hour**, enable the associated systemd timer:
+To launch it automatically **at boot and then once every hour**, enable the associated systemd timer (you can modify the auto-check cycle to your liking, see the [Tips and tricks - Modify the auto-check cycle](#modify-the-auto-check-cycle) chapter):

 ```bash
 systemctl --user enable --now arch-update.timer